 It's not their job to negotiate deals, act as your sales rep, make decisions, or talk about anything outside the basic script you provide.

 The people who answer your phone will answer your phone and have an American accent (a big plus), and they'll be reasonably good at taking down the details and delivering the messages to you, but don't expect much beyond that.

 Best Practices for an Answering Service

-Because this just a message-taking service, you may want to consider keeping your script short and to-the-point.
-The goal is to find out, as quickly as possible, whether the caller actually wants to do business with you.
+Because this is just a message-taking service, you may want to consider keeping your script short and to the point.
+The goal is to find out, as quickly as possible, whether the caller wants to do business with you.
 Have your assistant begin with the most important disqualifying questions, so you can find this out ASAP.

 If the caller isn't the right fit, get them off the phone fast (because you'll get charged by the minute).

 If the caller does want to do business, then you'll want your PATLive rep to extract the most essential information so you can proceed with your due diligence and decide whether you want to follow up with them.

 Unlike the normal due diligence questions I ask on my buying website, it may be overkill for your PATLive rep to ask all of these.
 Remember: for every additional question they have to ask, it adds to the time they're on the phone with each prospect (which is going to cost you, by the minute) and it also adds more opportunities for the conversation to go sideways.

 Since this is only the initial screening stage (and since MANY callers will be disqualified before they reach the next stage), the idea is to identify the serious prospects and get them off the phone as quickly as possible.